Training Focus

 2. Junior Teams

-Each selected applicant will receive an operating grant of up to 30,000 euros, which may primarily cover internship stipends for master’s students (~600 euros/month/student), as well as temporary research support positions (e.g., clinical research associate, engineer), fieldwork expenses, or operating costs and laboratory supplies (excluding equipment costing more than €3,000).
+Each selected applicant will receive an operating budget of up to 30,000 euros, which may primarily cover internship stipends for master’s students (~600 euros/month/student), as well as temporary research support positions (e.g., clinical research associate, engineer), fieldwork or mission expenses, or operating costs and laboratory supplies (excluding equipment costing more than 3,000 euros).

 3. University Certificate in Environmental Health – Primary Care

-This university program is primarily intended for health coordinators, as well as all professionals in the health, medical-social, socio-educational, educational, and management sectors who wish to develop interprofessional projects and initiatives in environmental health.
+This university program is primarily intended for health coordinators, as well as all professionals in the health, medical-social, socio-educational, educational, and management sectors who wish to develop multidisciplinary projects and initiatives in environmental health.
 It is also open to students who have earned a bachelor’s degree (L3) in these fields.

 Objectives of the environmental health training program:

-- Translate scientific knowledge about the links between the environment and health into concrete actions on the ground;
+• Transforming scientific knowledge about the links between the environment and health into concrete actions on the ground;

-- Strengthen coordination among primary care providers;
+• Strengthen coordination among primary care providers;

-- Promote the gradual integration of environmental health into professional practices;
+• Promote the gradual integration of environmental health into professional practices;

-- Support the implementation of regional projects tailored to local conditions.
+• Support the implementation of regional projects tailored to local conditions.

 This training program thus helps develop practical skills in prevention, health promotion, and environmental risk management.